tum-pbs/pbdl-book/supervised.md

 Supervised Training
 =======================

-_Supervised_ here essentially means: "doing things the old fashioned way".
-Old fashioned in the context of deep learning (DL), of course, so it's still fairly new.
+_Supervised training_ is a starting point for all projects one would encounter in the context of deep learning, and hence it is worth studying.
-Also, "old fashioned" doesn't always mean bad - it's just that later on we'll discuss ways to train networks that clearly outperform approaches using supervised training.
+And while it can yield inferior results to approaches that more tightly couple with physics, it can be the only choice in certain application scenarios where no good model equations exist.

-Nonetheless, "supervised training" is a starting point for all projects one would encounter in the context of DL, and hence it is worth studying.
-Also, while it typically yields inferior results to approaches that more tightly couple with physics, it can be the only choice in certain application scenarios where no good model equations exist.
+In this chapter, we'll also go over the basics of different neural network _architectures_.
+Next to training methodology, this is an imporant choice.

 ## Problem setting